Wilson-Portugal/calculate-prime-numbers/README.md

 `$ nohup nice ./calculate_prime_numbers.py &`

+If you are running the script in the background and you want to see the progress that is being made, list out the last few lines from the output file with this command.

+`$ tail prime_numbers_list_file.txt`

-If you want to clear the data created and rerun the script from scratch, you can clear up the datafiles first before running the script.
+If you want to clear the data created and rerun the script from scratch, you can clear up the datafile first before running the script.

-`$ rm prime_*.txt`
+`$ rm prime_numbers_list_file.txt`

 I have heavily documented the script file to the point that there is more comments than code.